Detroit pension deal approved by one retirement system

 Laura Bartell, a law professor at Wayne State University in Detroit, said the pension funds got a “very good deal” for their constituents.
 They did so by dropping litigation against Detroit’s bankruptcy eligibility, which Bartell said was not likely to succeed.

 The city is expected to release a revised bankruptcy blueprint ahead of a Thursday court hearing on unresolved creditor objections.
-The lack of a revised document less than 24 hours before the hearing is to begin has caused concern.
+The lack of the revised document less than 24 hours before the hearing is to begin has raised eyebrows.

 “I’ve never seen anything like this.
 You have a disclosure statement hearing and you don’t have a disclosure statement,” Bartell said.